The Perfect Vacation at Sun Palm Beach Resort, Watamu

-It has also been quite long since my last coastal visit.
-So I was ready to beach bum my way through a week in the coast.
+It has been quite a long time since my last coastal visit.
+So I was ready to beach bum my way through a week on the coast.

 Getting to Watamu